 The big issue with cats in the RV world is their need to prowl, especially at night.
 Cats can never be truly trained like dogs, so you might as well understand that from the beginning of your relationship.
 Dogs (and their owners) are not usually friendly to cats that casually stroll onto their RV site.
-My cat tended to carry that to an extreme by strolling through any open door.
+My cat had a tendency to carry that to an extreme by strolling through any open door.
 Mi Casa…

 Most cats don’t like change and when we decided to move into the RV, we intentionally took a very slow, deliberate approach.
 Before we moved into the RV, we made sure the kitties had several cubby holes & hiding places, scratching poles, litter and rags/blankets with familiar smells.
 Then we chose to live stationary in the rig for almost 2 months before we started driving anywhere.
 This gave the kitties a chance to find their spots and make the rig their home before moving.
 I honestly feel this was a critical part of the adaptation process.

-Litter box idea: Often people use the shower, but desperation often breeds creativity.
+Litter box idea: Some people use the shower, but desperation often breeds creativity.
 How about an opening in the cabinet and floor right by the doorway so the cat could go down into the first compartment under the rig.
 The litter box is in there.
 The cat liked her hidey-hole, it was private and didn’t smell up the RV.

-Yes, it is finally here!
+Yes, it if finally here!
 A social media presence for your pet.
 Thank goodness it functions as an ID tag too.
 Pet Dwelling’s QR code pet tag is an ID tag, a jewelry charm, a pet cloud service, and a social media tool, all in one!